bldrs-ai/Share/README.md

 # Dev

-If you want to contribute, please fork and submit PRs from your fork to this repo's main branch.
+If you want to contribute, please use the [fork and and branch](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) style and send a PR.

-Once it's merged, the live site will be automatically updated.
+PRs should include:
+ - Great code with no debugging, commented code, etc.
+ - Unit tests.
+ - Demo link from your fork's GitHub pages.
+See [here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) for instructions to set this up.
+Point your Pages to the fork's /docs directory, which is where yarn build outputs to.

-To merge from upstream into your fork:
+Quick reference for how to merge from upstream into your fork:

 ```
 # First time only: git remote add upstream https://github.com/buildrs/Share